 This morning, drive to Huntsville, the home of the U.S.Space and Rocket Centre, the world's largest space attraction and America's largest seasonal butterfly house at the botanical gardens.
 Located at the base of some of the most beautiful mountains in North Alabama, Huntsville offers visitors outdoor activities, such as hiking, biking, horseback riding and fishing along the Tennessee River.
-You'll then continue to northwest Alabama – the small towns of Florence, Tuscumbia, Sheffield and Muscle Shoals are at the southermost leg of a music triangle that includes Memphis and Nashville.
+You'll then continue to northwest Alabama – the small towns of Florence, Tuscumbia, Sheffield and Muscle Shoals are at the southernmost leg of a music triangle that includes Memphis and Nashville.
 The 'Father of the Blues', W.C.
 Handy, was born in Florence where the annual Handy Music Festival is held each summer.
 Tour FAME recording studio where international superstars like Aretha Franklin, Lynyrd Skynyrd, Percy Sledge and the Rolling Stones recorded some of their greatest hits.

 Head west to the small town of Tupelo, deep in North Mississippi Hill Country and gateway to the Natchez Trace Parkway.
 Quiet and unassuming it is, on the face of it, a most unlikely place to have played a starring part in the history of modern music.
 But indeed it did, as this was the birthplace of one Elvis Presley.
 Later on, continue to Memphis, the birthplace of rock 'n' roll and home of the blues where you drop off your hire car.
 Dance your way around the Rock 'n' Soul Museum and be sure to visit Graceland, Sun Studio and Beale Street.

 Depart for UK